zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 #### Refresh in Client {#refresh}

 The **Refresh in client** property of a change or commit activity is quite useful to provide updated information to your user.
 However, when committing large numbers of rows, this can slow you application down, as it attempts to update thousands of rows in your client's browser.
+Also, a refresh on one object might result in multiple refreshes down the line, for instance, with nested data views.
 Consider turning it off if possible.

 ### Slow Sub-Microflow

 If you find that you have a slow sub-microflow, begin the process of identifying the slow activity within the microflow, based on the [Slow Microflows](#slow-micro) section above.

+### Big Operations and Memory Issue

+If you notice that with bigger operations, a microflow becomes slower, it might be that there is something kept in memory.
+For instance, a commit list that grows over 10k objects might affect the application's memory performance.

 ### General Slow Microflow (No Specific Activity Identified)